-If you have been charged over drug possession in NSW, the prosecution has a number of elements that they need to prove in order for a conviction to succeed.
+If you have been charged with drug possession in NSW, the prosecution has a number of elements that they need to prove in order for a conviction to succeed.
 Depending upon the nature of the proceedings, and your individual circumstances, the penalties can vary.
-Your drug possession lawyer will be able to take you step-by-step through your case, including how the law is likely to work in your particular situation.

 Custody and control

 In NSW, the possession of a prohibited drug is dealt with under section 10 of the Drug Misuse and Trafficking Act 1985 (NSW).
-There are two aspects to the drug possession charge.
-First, it must be shown that the illegal drug was actually in your ‘custody’ or ‘control’.
-Secondly, the prosecution will need to show that you knew that you had custody or control of the drug.
-Both of these parts of section 10 drug offences must be proved beyond reasonable doubt.
+For a drug possession charge to be successful the prosecution must prove beyond reasonable doubt that:

 - The illegal drug was in your “custody” or “control”, and